ray-project/ray/doc/source/ray-core/scheduling/placement-group.rst

 Ray provides several useful tools to inspect the placement group states and resource usage.

-- **Ray Status** is a CLI tool to see the resource usage and the scheduling resource requirement of the placement groups.
+- **Ray Status** is a CLI tool for viewing the resource usage and scheduling resource requirements of placement groups.
-- **Ray Dashboard** is a UI tool to inspect placement group states.
+- **Ray Dashboard** is a UI tool for inspecting placement group states.
-- **Ray State API** is a CLI to inspect placement group states.
+- **Ray State API** is a CLI for inspecting placement group states.

 .. tabbed:: ray status (CLI)